 - How does your program maintain cultural or religious sensitivity?
 This can be very important for religious people, those closely tied to their culture, or those outside of mainstream religion/culture.

 - Does your program offer treatment for groups with unique needs, such as veterans, LGBTQ+ individuals, older adults, teens, or women?
 People belonging to these communities often have unique treatment needs, and many programs offer specialized tracks and other services tailored to those needs.

 - How long does it take to get an appointment for treatment?
 It is ideal to start attending treatment as soon as possible.
 Waiting too long to start treatment can lead to loss of motivation to change substance use behaviors, so earlier treatment is likely to have better outcomes.

 Enroll in a Rehab or Detox Program and Begin Treatment

 The process of beginning treatment will depend on the facility you choose, but it often begins with a phone call.
 During the call, the treatment center may check your health insurance.
 They will also typically ask you questions about your substance use, overall physical and mental health, family and social issues, legal concerns, financial troubles, educational or employment problems, and home life.2,4

-American Addiction Centers makes this process as simple as possible by conducting a prescreening over the phone.
+American Addiction Centers (AAC) makes this process as simple as possible by conducting a prescreening over the phone.
 We’ll help you choose the right treatment program and be there every step of the way to answer questions and offer support.
-Call to get started on the road to recovery today.
+Call or text us to get started on the road to recovery today.